Sellafield: Enhanced Actinide Removal Plant (EARP)

 Since its early days, Sellafield has discharged low-level radioactive waste into the sea, using a flocculation process to remove radioactivity from liquid effluent before discharge.
 Metals dissolved in acidic effluents were made to produce a metal hydroxide flocculant precipitate following the addition of ammonium hydroxide.
 The suspension was then transferred to settling tanks where the precipitate would settle out, and the remaining clarified liquid, or supernate, would be discharged to the Irish Sea.
 As an improvement to that process, in 1994 the Enhanced Actinide Removal Plant (EARP) became operational.
 In EARP the effectiveness of the process is enhanced by the addition of reagents to remove the remaining soluble radioactive species.
 EARP was enhanced further in 2004 to further reduce the quantities of technetium-99 released to the environment.

 Radioactive waste stores

-Sellafield has a number of radioactive waste stores, mostly working on an interim basis while a deep geological repository plan is developed and implemented.
+Sellafield has several radioactive waste stores, mostly working on an interim basis while a deep geological repository plan is developed and implemented.